ewascatalog/Web-apps/Latest/ewas_input/README.md

-# EWAS catalog web application
+# EWAS catalog web application *allowing data upload*

+Compared to the query-only version, this version supports user login and file upload.

 ## catalog
 Code for the EWAS catalog web application implemented using the Django framework.

-## datasets
-Creates data files for responding to user queries.
-The files are created by querying the mySQL database.

-*(not found in '../ewas')*

 ## ewas
 Configuration files.